WICG/local-font-access/README.md

 ## Exposing Building Blocks

 To be of use, font table data must be consumed by a shaping engine such as [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/), in conjunction with Unicode libraries such as [ICU](http://site.icu-project.org/home) for bidirectional text support, text segmentation, and so on.
 Web applications could include these existing libraries, for example compiled via WASM, or equivalents.
 Necessarily, user agents and operating systems already provide this functionality, so requiring web applications to include their own copies leads to additional download and memory cost.
 In some cases, this may be required by the web application to ensure identical behavior across browsers, but in other cases exposing some of these libraries directly to script as additional web APIs could be beneficial.

+We are not considering these options right now for the API, but we'll keep them in mind in case there's demand for them.

 (Parts of ICU are being incrementally exposed to the web via the [ECMA-402](https://ecma-international.org/ecma-402/) effort.)